suljaxm/CarND-Behavioral-Cloning/README.md

 Will run the video at 48 FPS.
 The default FPS is 60.

-#### Why create a video

-1. It's been noted the simulator might perform differently based on the hardware.
-So if your model drives succesfully on your machine it might not on another machine (your reviewer).
-Saving a video is a solid backup in case this happens.
-2. You could slightly alter the code in `drive.py` and/or `video.py` to create a video of what your model sees after the image is processed (may be helpful for debugging).

 ### Tips
 - Please keep in mind that training images are loaded in BGR colorspace using cv2 while drive.py load images in RGB to predict the steering angles.

-## How to write a README
-A well written README file can enhance your project and portfolio.
-Develop your abilities to create professional README files by completing [this free course](https://www.udacity.com/course/writing-readmes--ud777).